State jobs, programs on chopping block

 Various government programs are also under threat of being dissolved.
 The Department of Public Health may lose funds for Medicaid growth projects and the Physicians in Rural Areas program.
 A $500,000 grant that was set to go to the Morehouse School of Medicine to study Georgia's extreme rates of maternal mortality may be eliminated.

 Veteran's services is looking to cut 4% of funds from veteran's nursing homes including the Milledgeville Nursing Home as well as 4% of field operations for veteran's benefits.
-The Department of Defense is suggesting reducing funds to military academies, including Milledgeville Youth Challenge Academies.
+The Department of Defense suggests reducing funds to military academies, including Milledgeville Youth Challenge Academies.

 The Georgia Bureau of Investigation is requesting a reduction of more than half a million dollars in grant funds to domestic violence shelters and sexual assault centers.